Semigroup models for biochemical reaction networks: The semigroup model of a CRS

-\begin{rmk} We call $\mathcal{S}$ semigroup model, because $\mathcal{S}$ is a semigroup with respect to $\circ$ and $+$.
-The correct description of $\mathcal{S}$ in the sense of universal algebra is an algebra of type $(2,2,0)$ \cite{Almeida1995}.
-However, to avoid confusion with the more commonly used notion of an algebra over a ring in commutative algebra (e.g. matrix algebras over fields), we avoid this terminology.
-When referring to the actual semigroups $(\mathcal{S},\circ)$ and $(\mathcal{S},+)$, we will use the term semigroup instead of semigroup model. \end{rmk}
+As a subsemigroup of $\mathcal{T}(\mathfrak{X})$, the semigroup $\mathcal{S}$ is automatically a {\it finite} semigroup.\\ \begin{rmk} The object $\mathcal{S}$ is called a semigroup model, because $\mathcal{S}$ is a semigroup with respect to both operations $\circ$ and $+$.
+The correct description of $\mathcal{S}$ in terms of universal algebra is an algebra of type $(2,2,0)$, cf. \cite{Almeida1995}.
+However, to avoid confusion with the more commonly used notions of an algebra (e.g. matrix algebras, operator algebras, algebras over rings, etc.), this terminology is not used.
+When referring to the actual semigroups $(\mathcal{S},\circ)$ and $(\mathcal{S},+)$, the term semigroup is used instead of semigroup model. \end{rmk}

-\begin{rmk} In \cite{Rhodes2010}, Rhodes has introduced and studied similar semigroup models for chemical reaction networks.
-These semigroups were constructed as subsemigroups of the full transformation semigroup on a set of metabolites induced by functions of enyzmes similar to our definition.
-However, in the work of Rhodes, the catalysts were not part of the network.
-More importantly, Rhodes did not define and use the operation of addition and also did not consider the natural partial order we introduce in remark \ref{rmk:PO}.
-Therefore, the main results of our work (section \ref{sec:RAF}) cannot be obtained with the construction of Rhodes.
-Moreover, in our definition the chemicals not produced by a function $\phi \in \mathcal{S}$ disappear after the application of the function to any $Y \in \mathfrak{X}$, whereas they are retained in the model of Rhodes. \end{rmk}
+\begin{rmk} \cite{Rhodes2010} have introduced and studied similar semigroups derived from chemical reaction networks.
+These semigroups were constructed as subsemigroups of the full transformation semigroup on a set of metabolites induced by functions of enyzmes similar to the definition given here.
+However, in their work, the catalysts were not part of the network.
+More importantly, they did not define and use the operation of addition and also did not consider the natural partial order introduced in Remark \ref{rmk:PO}.
+Therefore, most results of this article cannot be obtained with the construction of Rhodes and Nehaniv.
+Moreover, in the definition given here, the chemicals which are not produced by a function $\phi \in \mathcal{S}$ disappear after the application of the function to any $Y \in \mathfrak{X}$, whereas they are retained in the model of Rhodes and Nehaniv.
+Yet, this property is crucial for obtaining the results in Section \ref{sec:RAF}. \end{rmk}

-\begin{rmk} Generally, a map $\phi : \mathfrak{X} \rightarrow \mathfrak{X}$ is to be defined on all subsets $Y \subset X$, i.e. the assignment $Y \mapsto \phi(Y)$ needs to be given independently for all $Y \subset X$.
+\begin{rmk} Generally, a map $\phi : \mathfrak{X} \rightarrow \mathfrak{X}$ is to be defined on all subsets $Y \subset X_F$, i.e. the assignment $Y \mapsto \phi(Y)$ needs to be given independently for all $Y \subset X_F$.
 However, in the case of the constructed semigroup models, all maps $\phi \in \mathcal{S}$ respect the partial order on $\mathfrak{X}$ given by inclusion of sets, i.e.